Diary of a Game

 Creature Feature Part 2

-John has got Mad Cow Disease, ZZAP! want the music demo yesterday, Thalamus need a game outro tomorrow but - hey! - the Roland Bros are cool.
+John has got Mad Cow Disease, ZZAP! want the music demo yesterday, Thalamus need a game outro tomorrow but - hey! - the Rowland Bros are cool.
 They've got their surfing gear on, it's hot and the pool beckons.
 Put a few computers on the poolside table with some cans of cider and let's pretend we're working.

 Wednesday April 11th